simp/simp-doc/docs/user_guide/Client_Management.rst

      :file:`named/var/named/reverse/0.0.10.db` and then rename these files
      to appropriately match your environment.

 #.
-Run :command:`puppet agent -t --tags named` on the Puppet master to apply
+Run :command:`puppet agent -t --tags named` on the Puppet Server to apply
    the changes.
 #.
 Validate DNS and ensure the :file:`/etc/resolv.conf` is updated appropriately.
 #.
 If an :file:`rndc.key` error appears when starting :program:`named`, see the
    `BIND Documentation`_.
-Once you have resolved the issue, re-run :command:`puppet agent -t` on the Puppet master to apply.
+Once you have resolved the issue, re-run :command:`puppet agent -t` on the Puppet Server to apply.

 ..
 NOTE::